 - Are you in recovery or something? – This is off-limits 100%.
 If they truly are in recovery and wish to share, they will tell you but otherwise, this is another big no-no.

 - I’m so proud of you!!! – What are you proud of?
 The person not swallowing ethanol poisoning?
 Or that they are able to withstand society’s pressure to not drink?
 Hhmmm, this is an interesting one.
 Be careful with this if you don’t know the person.
 This can really

 - What do you do for fun then?
 Sound boring! – Nowhere is it written that one must partake in consuming alcohol in order to have fun.
-That is like saying a certain race is happier than another.
 It makes NO sense at all.

 - Do you mind if I drink? – They don’t care if you drink.
 Please just don’t breathe on them or get sloppy drunk.
 Then they will mind, but only because they don’t have the patience for stupidity.